 The types of damages awarded in a personal injury claim vary upon the specifics of the case.
 Following are the damages that are generally recovered in a bicycle accident:

 - Medical Expenses: Any costs of past and future medical care that is reasonable and necessary may be claimed.
 These include ambulance bills, trips to the emergency room, physician visits, laboratory tests, physical rehabilitation, surgical procedures, and more.
-Out of pocket expenses such as the cost to travel to and from medical appointments may also be reimbursed.
+Out of pocket expenses such as traveling to and from medical appointments may also be reimbursed.

-- Lost Wages: Injured cyclists often miss time at work and struggle to return to a normal life after suffering a bicycle-related injury.
-The amount of time a person is off work to recover from an injury, including any commissions, bonuses or other financial incentives may be reimbursed.
+- Lost Wages: Injured cyclists often miss work and struggle to return to a normal life after suffering a bicycle-related injury.
+The amount of time a person is off work to recover from an injury, including any commissions, bonuses, or other financial incentives, may be reimbursed.

-- Future Wage Loss: If the injured party cannot return to the same job or is unable to earn wages due to the severity of the injury, wages lost in the future may also be recovered.
-This is usually determined by the age, health, life expectancy, skills, history of earnings and training of the injured person.
+- Future Wage Loss: If the injured party cannot return to the same job or cannot earn wages due to the severity of the injury, wages lost in the future may also be recovered.
+This is usually determined by the age, health, life expectancy, skills, history of earnings, and training of the injured person.
 An injury attorney may hire life care planners, accountants, and vocational experts to make sure future lost wages are accurately documented and recovered.

 - Disfigurement: Scarring and other unsightly marks commonly result from a bicycle accident.
-Even with protective equipment such as helmets and knee pads, a cyclist is still susceptible to suffering burns, lacerations and road rash.
+Even with protective equipment such as helmets and knee pads, a cyclist is still susceptible to suffering burns, lacerations, and road rash.
 These injuries can lead to permanent scarring and other damages.
-A scar in an area of the body that cannot be easily covered such as the face can lead to a loss of self-esteem.
-Conversely, facial scarring can also come with a high cost from affecting your ability to work in certain professions to thousands of dollars to correct with cosmetic procedures and surgery.
-When this happens, an injured cyclist is entitled to recover for the disfigurement, emotional suffering, and costs of cosmetic surgery.
+A scar in an area of the body that cannot be easily covered, such as the face, can lead to a loss of self-esteem.
+Conversely, facial scarring can also come with a high cost, from affecting your ability to work in certain professions to thousands of dollars to correct with cosmetic procedures and surgery.
+When this happens, an injured cyclist is entitled to recover from the disfigurement, emotional suffering, and cosmetic surgery costs.